Welcome to the Navistar MaxxForce Engine Class Action Settlement Website

 2. Parts and Labour incurred because of a Covered Event that occurred when the Class Vehicle had 1,600,001 kilometers or more are not compensated.

-3. To qualify for the Prove-Up Option, Class Members must certify that the oil and filters were regularly changed on the Class Vehicle(s) within the timeframes recommended by Navistar.
+3. To qualify for the Prove-Up Option, Class Members must have certified that the oil and filters were regularly changed on the Class Vehicle(s) within the timeframes recommended by Navistar.

 D. Limitations: